NNRVINTAGE/ThouSands-Forum/README.md

 ## What is ThouSands Forum & ThouSands Library?
-This project originally focused for the Project ThouSands Game bug report and feedback forum, after some thought I've come to a realization that if the system extended beyond the goal this can be the opportunity for me to develop a software distribution and open forum for the other programmer.
+This project originally focused for the Project ThouSands Game bug report and feedback forum, after some thought I've come to a realization that if the system extended beyond the goal this can be an opportunity for me to develop software distribution system and open forum community for the other developer.<br>
-It's goal now are to be an open source software distribution platform for every software developer to publish their works, explore others published works, give and recieve feedback via their own bug reports forum.
+It's goal now are to be an open source software distribution platform for everyone to publish their works, explore others software, give and recieve feedback with the community.

 ## Table of Contents